 One of my more popular posts is the one entitled Praise Junkies Beware.
 It talks about research which contradicts the self-esteem movement of the 80s and 90s.
 Back then, we thought that if we heaped praise on kids and told them how wonderful they are, they would indeed be wonderful.

 I remember as a kid back then, sitting through a regular program in our school where we colored, sang, and talked about how awesome we all were.
-And even as a seven year-old (a somewhat precocious seven year-old, but a seven year-old nonetheless) I thought it was a bit cheesey.
+Even as a seven year-old (a somewhat precocious seven year-old, but a seven year-old nonetheless) I thought it was a bit cheesey.
 And that’s the first problem with indiscriminate praise.
 Our kids see right through it.
 They know you don’t mean it.

 Perhaps more importantly, current research shows that this type of “fixed mindset” praise (as it’s referred to in Mind in the Making) actually backfires.
 When children begin to believe that their worth lies in attributes that they can’t control (things they just “are” — “You are so smart!”
 “You are so good at this!”) they tend to avoid challenges, afraid of making mistakes and losing their labels.
 But when they receive “growth mindset” praise (“You’re working really hard at this!”
 “I can tell you’ve been practicing!”) they are more willing to do the work that they’re being praised for.
 They’ll take the risk, work hard, and practice, because they view their worth as coming from their effort, not their fixed label.